 Winter survival kits are not just for motorists who drive back roads.
 Unexpected weather conditions can find even city drivers in a predicament.
 No matter where you drive, you are your own first line of defense against Old Man Winter, because you never know when help will arrive.
 Do you have a winter travel car kit?
 Do you know what should be in them?
 Do you know how to handle an emergency situation?
-Don’t worry, because we are going to help you prepare!
+Don’t worry, because we are going to help you prepare with these winter travel survival tips!

 Winter travel survival starts before the first snow flake falls.
 You will need to make sure your vehicle is ready, your emergency kit is packed and in the trunk, and what to do in basic emergencies.
 Feeling overwhelemed?
 Don’t be, we will break it down for you.
 And if all goes well, you will never need the second two, but if you do, you will be prepared!